-NEW YORK, Sept 17 (Reuters) - The dollar traded near seven-month lows against major currencies on Monday after last week’s Federal Reserve announcement of aggressive easing dampened the outlook for the U.S. currency.
+NEW YORK, Sept 17 (Reuters) - The dollar hung near seven-month lows against major currencies on Monday after last week’s Federal Reserve announcement of aggressive easing dampened the outlook for the U.S. currency.

-The U.S. dollar could recover in the near term, though, as some traders said the greenback’s 3 percent drop so far this month may have been overdone.
-The slide took the euro to a four-month high against the dollar and the yen to a seven-month high.
+The U.S. dollar could recover somewhat in the near term, as some traders said the greenback’s 3 percent drop so far this month may have been overdone.
+That slide took the euro to a four-month high against the dollar and the yen to a seven-month high.

 The Fed on Thursday said it would pump $40 billion into the economy each month until unemployment falls significantly.
-The move came a week after the European Central Bank unveiled a new bond-buying program to address the region’s debt crisis.
+A week earlier the European Central Bank unveiled a new bond-buying program to address the region’s debt crisis.

 “The outlook for the dollar has definitely been damaged by the policy actions by both central banks -- the Fed and the ECB,” said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington.